JoshuaSE-git/CISC187/Week12/recusion.md

 Implement recursions in C++

 ## Tasks
-1. The following function prints every other number from a low number to a high number.
+Question 1.
+The following function prints every other number from a low number to a high number.
 For example, if low is 0 and high is 10, it would print:
 ```
 0
 2